jspinak/brobot/docs/docs/03-core-library/configuration/headless-configuration.md

 ## Overview

-Brobot's headless detection has been redesigned to use explicit configuration rather than auto-detection.
-This change was made due to reliability issues with automatic detection, particularly on Windows systems where `GraphicsEnvironment.isHeadless()` could incorrectly return `true` even with displays available.
+Starting with Brobot 1.1.0, headless mode is **explicitly configured** via properties rather than auto-detected.
+This simplifies the codebase and avoids issues with Java's unreliable `GraphicsEnvironment.isHeadless()` detection, particularly on Windows systems.

 ## Configuration